 Those fruit rolls you grew up on?
 Sorry to say, but they were more high fructose corn syrup than fruit.
 Not these.
 Wild Made uses no added sugar and each organic roll has half a serving of fruit.

 Frozen pops shouldn't be complicated.
 That's why Chloe's only uses three ingredients: fruit, water, and cane sugar.
 Your kids will love the flavor and seeing their favorite cartoon character!

 If you're looking to sneak in some more veggies into your kid's diet without blatantly serving a side of broccoli, consider this new line from Perdue your new best friend.
 These kid-friendly dino nuggets contain a quarter cup of veggies per serving along with 3 grams of belly-filling fiber.

 Keep your kids busy and feed them at the same time with Split's peanut butter and jelly squeezable packets.
 This way, they can have their favorite PB&J without you ever having to break out the bread.

 Trying to get your kids to eat more veggies?
 Hand them a krispy treat from This Saves Lives.
 Confused?
 Your kids will be too!
 This Saves Lives sneaks an entire serving of fruits and veggies into each of these marshmallow treats.

 Yasso Frozen Greek Yogurt Bars, Strawberry

 If you deserve diving into a pint of ice cream at the end of the day, so does your kid.
 To make sure they're not overdoing it on the sugar, get a box of frozen Greek yogurt pops from Yasso.
-They have less sugar than your average frozen treat and they're teeming with live and active probiotic cultures from the Greek yogurt: perfect for soothing your little one's tummy.
+They have less sugar than your average frozen treat and they're teeming with live and active probiotic cultures from the Greek yogurt: perfect healthy snacks for kids who need to soothe their little tummy.